 A Complete Guide To Mardi Himal Trek

-Mardi Himal trekking route is a perfect escape from bustling touristic trails with congested lodges giving you a fine combination of culture, mountains and wilderness.
+Mardi Himal trekking route is a perfect escape from bustling touristic trails with congested lodges giving you a fine combination of culture, mountains, and wilderness.
 It is an amazing trekking destination recently unlocked in 2012, less crowded and unadulterated which is a hidden gem that lies at the lap of Mardi Himal and Machhapuchhre in the Annapurna region of Nepal.
-This exciting trail leads you through the astounding views of Mardi Himal, Annapurna range, glacial lakes, natural waterfalls, vegetations, terraced fields, Rhododendron forests and valleys.
-This new trekking route definitely offers you exciting experiences of geography that Nepal has to offer.
+This exciting trail leads you through the astounding views of Mardi Himal, Annapurna range, glacial lakes, natural waterfalls, vegetations, terraced fields, rhododendron forests, and valleys.
+Thus, this new trekking route definitely offers you exciting experiences of geography that Nepal has to offer.

 Major Highlights of Mardi Himal Trekking